 Every year you will have to file an annual report with the Wisconsin Department of Financial Institutions.
 You can file this online along with a $25 fee.
 This is due by the end of the quarter in which the LLC was formed.
 Make sure you don’t miss your state filings.

 Form a Wisconsin LLC With Professional LLC Service Providers

 Although Wisconsin is not the most difficult state to form an LLC in, there are still many people who would prefer to get a little outside help with the whole process.
-To a new business owner, it can be very confusing and time consuming, and getting help from an LLC formation service company can help to free up that much needed time which can be used for running and growing your business.
+To a new business owner, it can be very confusing and time-consuming, and getting help from an LLC formation service company can help to free up that much needed time that can be used for running and growing your business.
 Although there are many different LLC formation services out there, some are better than others.
 You should always consider which is right for your business, whether that’s a company that provides great customer service, one that is affordable, one that has lots of good reviews online, or one that also provides many other services.
 A couple of the best are listed below.

 #1 – Form a Wisonsin LLC With Zenbusiness

 Zenbusiness is one of the more popular LLC formation service companies, and for good reason.
 It is one of the most affordable on the market, providing a basic formation package for a starting price of just $39.
 It has everything you need to successfully form an LLC, and all the hard work will be done for you.
 Although it is a relatively new service compared to others, it already has thousands of positive reviews online, so you can rest assured that the job will be done right the first time.
 Plus, they have a helpful customer service team that will help you every step of the way.